Generative Multiple-purpose Sampler for Weighted M-estimation: Computational Strategies for Training the Generator

-where $L: \mathbb{R}^{N^(K)}\mapsto \mathbb{R}^{D}$ is a linear function that maps the final hidden layer $g_K\circ \dots \circ g_1(\bX)$ to the $D$-dimensional output space of $g$.
-Commonly used activation functions include the sigmoid (logistic) function, the hyperbolic tangent function, the \emph{Rectified Linear Unit} (ReLU; \cite{nair2010rectified}), the \emph{Exponential Linear Unit} (ELU; \cite{clevert2015fast}), \emph{Gaussian Error Linear Unit} (GELU; \cite{hendrycks2016gaussian}), and so on.
-For our generator, we use the ReLU function, $\sigma(t) = \max\{t,0\}$, as a default.
-We here employ neural networks to construct the generator function $G$ in \eqref{eq:GMS} in a novel way as characterized by the integrative loss (\ref{eq:GMS}) and the weight multiplicative MLP explained below.
+where $L: \mathbb{R}^{N^{(K)}}\mapsto \mathbb{R}^{D}$ is a linear function that maps the final hidden layer $g_K\circ \dots \circ g_1(\bX)$ to the $D$-dimensional output space of $g$.
+Commonly used activation functions include the sigmoid function, the hyperbolic tangent function, the {Rectified Linear Unit} (ReLU) \citep{nair2010rectified}, the {Exponential Linear Unit} \citep{clevert2015fast}, the {Gaussian Error Linear Unit} \citep{hendrycks2016gaussian}, etc. We here employ neural networks with the ReLU activation function $\sigma(t) = \max\{t,0\}$ to construct generator $G$ in \eqref{eq:GMS} in a novel way as characterized by the integrative loss (\ref{eq:GMS}) and the weight multiplicative MLP explained below.

 \FloatBarrier